r-bt/WaveSense/README.md

 # WaveSense
-Gesture Recongition using Wifi Sensing on an RFSC 4x2
+Gesture Recongition using WiFi Sensing on an RFSoC 4x2